Plugins

 • Receive, which listens for incoming data

-The basic principle of the plugins service is that the user defines a plugin for a third party platform and a number of devices that use that plugin to acquire data from that platform.
-Each device must be configured to use that plugin during the device creation.
-Each device needs to be mapped to an “External Device ID”, which is the device’s ID on the third party platform.
+The basic principle of the plugins service is that the user defines a plugin for a third-party platform and a number of devices that use that plugin to acquire data from that platform.
+Each device must be configured to use that plugin during the device creation or can be updated later on.
+Each device needs to be mapped to an “External Device ID”, which is the device’s ID on the third-party platform.
 An example of a device configuration is shown in the following sections.

 The basic flow of an end-to-end communication for a plugin scenario is the following:

-1. The device on the field sends a message using the configured communication technology (e.g., Satellite IoT or LoRaWAN).
+1. The device on the field sends a message using the configured communication technology (e.g., Satellite IoT, LoRaWAN or a file on an FTP server).

 4. The service maps the External Device ID to a device on the insigh.io platform and stores the message for that device.